worldbank/icp-calculations-blog/README.md

 ## About

-This repository contains a Jupyter notebook with the entire set of formulas and calculations steps featured in the World Bank blog ['Demystifying ICP Purchasing Power Parity (PPP) Calculations']() by William Vigil-Oliver and Shriya Chauhan.
+This repository contains a Jupyter notebook with the entire set of formulas and calculation steps featured in the World Bank blog ['Demystifying ICP Purchasing Power Parity (PPP) Calculations']() by William Vigil-Oliver and Shriya Chauhan.

 ## Requirements